3DMIN/3DMIN.github.io/_build/toppart.md

 ## 3D Printing

-Download STL files from above an have the 3D printed (??Polyamid??).
+Download STL files from above an have the 3D printed (material: Polyamid 12).